 Strategy Actions by April 2023 Next Steps Identify and tackle obstacles that disproportionately keep Black home seekers who receive homeownership counseling from getting a mortgage and buying a house.
 Conduct a survey of people who have received homeownership counseling.
 Conducted survey of 32 participants early 2022; difficulty finding an affordable house was biggest obstacle.
 Conduct focus groups of homeownership counselors.
-Seven focus groups with six groups of counselors conducted 2021-22; lack of affordable inventory of acceptable quality was commonly expressed obstacle. o Act on the results.
+Seven focus groups with six groups of counselors conducted 2021-22; lack of affordable inventory of acceptable quality was commonly expressed obstacle.
+Act on the results.
 Explored possible metro-area shortage of habitable housing in 2022, including exploration of 2022 Up for Growth report.
 Culminated in December 1 Housing Committee meeting on topic Carry out FY2024 Unified Planning Work Program (UPWP) item to explore public attitudes on expanded housing supply and develop constructive ways to engage the public.
-Seek ways to elevate mortgage lenders that Maryland DHCD's Maryland Mortgage Explore with CDN and Maryland have good track records serving Black Program list of approved lenders DHCD in 2023. homebuyers. could be a good start.
+Seek ways to elevate mortgage lenders that have good track records serving Black homebuyers.
+Maryland DHCD's Maryland Mortgage Program list of approved lenders could be a good start.
+Explore with CDN and Maryland DHCD in 2023.